badench/brightidea/README.md

 ## Project structure

-The src folder looks like the following
+The Project has the following directory structure.

 ```
 .
+├── Cargo.lock
+├── Cargo.toml
+├── README.md
+├── logs
+│   ├── room1.log
+│   └── room2.log
+└── src
     ├── handlers
     │   ├── chat_handlers.rs
     │   └── mod.rs
+    ├── logger.rs
     ├── main.rs
     └── www
         └── index.html

 ```

-main.rs contains the code to start the server and serve the accepted paths.
-Functions to handle requests are defined in the handlers director.
-The www directory is for web files.
+### src

+The src folder contains all the source code for the binary application to run.
+The handlers module contains code for handling a request at a specific route.
+The file logger.rs contains the logging code.
+This could eventually be moved to it's own module similar to handlers when more code is added that makes sense to group.
+The www directory contains web files to serve.
+To run the application use the command `cargo run` from the room directory.

+### logs

+This directory contains chat logs for each room connected to.
+Two example logs that were written concurrently can be found here. log files are in the format <timestamp>\t< user+message>\n